Cultural resource management: Debates

+Critique on Policies

 Cultural resources policies have developed over time with the recognition of the economic and social importance of heritage and other cultural assets.

 The exploitation of cultural resources can be controversial, particularly where the finite cultural heritage resources of developing countries are exported to satisfy the demand for antiquities market in the developed world.
 The exploitation of the potential intellectual property of traditional remedies in identifying candidates for new drugs has also been controversial.
 On the other hand, traditional crafts can be important elements of income from tourism, performance of traditional dances, and music that is popular with tourists and traditional designs can be exploited in the fashion industry.
 Popular culture can also be an important economic asset.